-An asymmetric trading system is one that treats the entry and exit differently, so it applies a different method for entry (to buy) than it does for the exit (to sell).
-For example, it may buy a currency, bond, stock, or commodity above the 200 day moving average, but it sells if the price falls below the 50 day moving average.
+An asymmetric trading system is one that applies a different method for entry (to buy) than it does for the exit (to sell).

-For information about the application of asymmetric trading systems and ASYMMETRY® visit http://www.asymmetrymanagedaccounts.com/
+For information about the application of asymmetric trading systems and ASYMMETRY® visit Shell Capital Management, LLC.

 For more information, see:

 You are encouraged to reference this website, but please source ASYMMETRY® Observations and http://www.asymmetryobservations.com